GianlucaMinoprio/SoundSafe/README.md

 **Benefits:** The main benefit is that it is a secure way to send and receive cryptocurrency transactions.
 It is also a convenient way to send and receive cryptocurrency transactions.
 As the system work for around 20 centimeters, it is a good way to send and receive cryptocurrency transactions in a crowded place, and prevent it from attack, like man in the middle.

-### Secure Enclave Integration //TODO
+### Secure Enclave Integration
-**Description:** Detail how the secure enclave technology is utilized across different mobile platforms.
-**Security Aspects:** Explain the security features, like encryption methods or protection against unauthorized access.
+**Description:** The application is using the Secure Enclave to store the private key.
+Thus, the private key is never stored in the application, and the user does not have to worry about it.

-### Facial Recognition as a Password //TODO
+### Facial Recognition as a Password
-**Description:**
+**Description:** The application is using the facial recognition as a password.
+Thus, the user does not have to remember a password, and it is a secure way to access the application.
 **User Experience:** The user experience is improved by the facial recognition technology, as it is an easy way to access the app, and create some data flawlessly.

-### Cryptocurrency Management //TODO
+### Cryptocurrency Management
 **Supported Cryptocurrencies:** The app support a wide range of tokens, because it is our concern that the user have the possibility and is not limited to a specific token.
-**Wallet Features:** Describe the wallet functionalities, such as balance tracking, transaction history, etc.

-### User Interface & Experience //TODO
+### User Interface & Experience

 **Description:** The minimalist design of the app is intended to provide a seamless user experience.
-**Unique Design Elements:** Mention any unique or innovative design elements that enhance user interaction.

-### Security Measures //TODO

-**Description:** Detail the various security measures implemented in the app, such as two-factor authentication, encryption, etc.
-**Compliance and Certifications:** Mention any compliance with financial regulations or security certifications the app has achieved.
+**Unique Design Elements:** only 2 buttons to do everything!

 ### Development and Technical Details